-In this article I want to talk about 7 big marketing reporting mistakes that occur when agencies deliver reporting to corporate clients.
+There are 7 big marketing mistakes made when agencies deliver reporting to corporate clients.
 I’m excluding small businesses here.
 The small business has a very different perspective and shouldn’t normally use strategies that are suitable for large corporates.

 Now of course many of these mistakes aren’t deliberate.
 They are probably accidental – but that doesn’t stop them hurting both your agency and the client.